 - Guest employees, those with a temporary status, visiting scholars, etc, do not automatically have a Teams account.
 These users can request an account through ISSC HelpDesk.
 Guest lecturers and others without an UCLN account can be added to a MS Teams using their email address.

 - Currently, all staff of LU can use Microsoft Teams.
 Teams can contain up to 10,000 members.
 Up to 300 people can join a single video call.
 Calls can be scheduled ahead of time or launched in the moment.

-- Chat, channels, and documents functionality to have students ask and answer questions and for giving and receiving feedback.
+- Chat, channels, and documents functionality to have students collaborate with each other.